Ankle and subtalar arthritis

 Will I need further surgery?

-Also, your ankle replacement can unfortunately wear if it is used too much, and may need to be reviewed in the future.
-This can be a complicated procedure and your surgeon will discuss this with you before your surgery.
+If you use your ankle replacement too much it can wear, and we may need to review it at a later date.
+This can be a complicated procedure.
+Your surgeon will discuss this with you before your surgery.

 How will my ankle feel after surgery?

-Your joint will feel stiffer but there will be no pain, and any limp you develop should be hardly noticeable.
-With an ankle replacement you should still have some ankle movement, which will not be the case with an ankle fusion procedure.
+Your joint will feel stiffer but there will be no pain.
+Any limp you develop should be hardly noticeable.

 How do I look after my injury at home?